ChiragBagla/Django-App/README.md

-# Django-app
+# Django-applicatopn
-An app for important links related to various computer science courses made in python and django framework.
+An application for important links related to various computer science courses made in python and django framework.